datumbox/VernamVeil/README.md

 - **Performance**: Complex or slow `fx` functions will slow down encryption and decryption.
 Test performance if speed is important for your use case.

 **Recommended approach:**
-Apply a unique, high-entropy transformation to the input index using a function that incorporates constant but randomly sampled parameters to make each `fx` instance unpredictable.
+Apply a unique transformation to the input index using a function that incorporates constant but randomly sampled parameters to make each `fx` instance unpredictable.
 Then, combine the result with the secret seed using a cryptographically secure keyed hash method or HMAC.
 This ensures your keystream is both unpredictable and securely bound to your secret.

 **Always test your custom `fx`** with the provided `check_fx_sanity` utility before using it for encryption.
 Note that this method only performs very basic checks and cannot guarantee cryptographic security; it may catch common mistakes, but passing all checks does not mean your function is secure.